michelecafagna26/cider/README.md

 ```
-from cidereval.scores import cider
+from cidereval import cider, ciderD

-# refs and preds are lists of string, the method will think to re-format them accordingly
+# refs and preds are lists of strings, the method will re-format them for you

 cider_scores = cider(refs, preds, df="corpus")
 #cider_scores is a dict-like object with "avg_score" and "scores"